c-huang-tty/backup.github.io/_posts/2021-01-04-blog-post-title-from-file-name.md

 Realizing shared memory using boost library is also very simple.

 Fisrt, one of the processes requests to the operating system a memory segment that can be shared between processes.
-The propcess can create/destroy/open this memory using the [shared_memory_object](https://www.boost.org/doc/libs/1_55_0/doc/html/interprocess/sharedmemorybetweenprocesses.html#interprocess.sharedmemorybetweenprocesses.sharedmemory.shared_memory_creating_shared_memory_segments) `class`.
+The propcess can create / destroy / open this memory using the [shared_memory_object](https://www.boost.org/doc/libs/1_55_0/doc/html/interprocess/sharedmemorybetweenprocesses.html#interprocess.sharedmemorybetweenprocesses.sharedmemory.shared_memory_creating_shared_memory_segments) `class`.

 Then another process can map the whole shared memory or just part of it.
 The mapping process is done using the [mapped_region](https://www.boost.org/doc/libs/1_55_0/doc/html/interprocess/sharedmemorybetweenprocesses.html#interprocess.sharedmemorybetweenprocesses.sharedmemory.shared_memory_creating_shared_memory_segments) `class`.